HPV

 How HPV Spreads

-HPV is spread by skin to skin contact via tiny breaks in the skin.
+HPV is spread by skin-to-skin contact via tiny breaks in the skin.
 Genital HPV is spread through intimate genital contact.[4]
 You can be exposed to HPV as soon as you become sexually active even with just one partner.
 People with HPV infection may not realise they have it and can continue spreading it to others.

 People with multiple sexual partners are at increased risk of developing HPV.